-Yes, the prices are a little more expensive than the regular grocery, but not too bad, and, of course, it is a lot LESS expensive than any vending machine soda or bottled water or milk in the General Store or restaurant.
+The prices are quite a bit more expensive than the regular grocery, but it is a lot LESS expensive than any vending machine soda or bottled water or milk in the General Store or restaurant.

-When you DO pay for food in the Disney parks, consider using one of these credit cards to maximize your savings or loyalty points you can earn:
+When you DO pay for food in the Disney parks, consider using a travel credit card to maximize your savings or loyalty points that you can earn.

-This my favorite travel credit card, as it charges no annual fee the first year, grants you 50,000 Chase Ultimate Rewards points that can be transferred instantly to Southwest for free flights once you meet the minimum spend AND earns you 2 points per $1 on all dining expenditures.
-Plus, the annual fee is waived the first year!
+Chase Sapphire Preferred is my FAVORITE travel credit card, as it grants you 60,000 Chase Ultimate Rewards points that can be transferred instantly to Southwest at a 1:1 ratio for FREE flights once you meet the minimum spend.

 Here is my review of the card.